pippinbarr/SNAKISTS/process/candidates.md

 A kind of double distraction?
 Snake as an escapist outlet.
 And then an escapist outlet for the Snake itself from the boring task of eating the apples?
 With the ultimate thing being to exit the level altogether?

+## Escapologist

+"an entertainer specializing in escaping from the confinement of such things as ropes, handcuffs, and chains."

 ## Faddist

 I don't *really* think this works but it deserves more thought so here it is.
 The idea of a version of snake that switches between multiple "faddish" ideas of design or aesthetics or... something.
 That it's kind of unable to make up its mind about its nature is quite fun...